-- → 88% of employers with quarterly levy payments in excess of \$1,000 submitted their workers' service on a quarterly basis using electronic spreadsheet lodgement.
-This represents an increase of 11% from 2011-12. - → Employers were given an opportunity to complete an online satisfaction survey.
-More than 90% of employers who completed the survey were very satisfied, or satisfied, with the quality of customer service provided by staff, usefulness of the quarterly newsletter and the process for completing returns and claiming for reimbursement.
-Employers were also given the opportunity to rate the usefulness of QLeave's website content.
-Over 70% of employers surveyed advised they were happy with the site's navigation and content.
-Comments provided by employers will be used to improve the services provided by the Authority. - → Quarterly newsletters were sent to employers in September and December 2012 and March and June 2013.
-The content of these newsletters focussed on avoiding penalties, education on eligibility, claims and employer returns and promoting electronic payment and lodgement options. - → The employer newsletters were distributed both electronically and in printed form.
-The newsletters were also made available on the Authority's website. - → The Authority supported the Building Service Contractors Association of Australia (BSCAA) at their Annual Breakfast, Annual General Meeting, Excellence Awards and a regional Employer Awareness Session.
+- → Employers were given an opportunity to complete an online satisfaction survey.
+More than 92% of respondants were very satisfied, or satisfied, with the quality of customer service provided by staff, the content of the quarterly newsletter and the claims process (if reimbursement had been claimed).
+Feedback provided by employers is being used to improve services in respect of online lodgement facilities. - → Quarterly newsletters were sent to employers focussed on lodging on time, education on eligibility, claims and employer returns administration and the promotion of electronic payment and lodgement options. - → The employer newsletters were distributed both electronically and in printed form.
+The newsletters were also made available on the Authority's website. - → The Authority supported the Building Service Contractors Association of Australia (BSCAA) at their Annual Breakfast, Annual General Meeting, Excellence Awards and Regional Tour.